Nosalis1/CS130-DZ/DZ-03/README.md

 If you'd like to contribute to this project, please follow these guidelines:

-1. [Explain how others can report issues]
+1. Report any issues or bugs by creating a new issue on GitHub.
-2. [Provide instructions for submitting feature requests]
+2. Submit feature requests or suggestions via GitHub issues.
-3. [Describe the process for making code contributions]
+3. Fork the repository, make your changes, and submit a pull request.

 ## License